enqueuer-land/enqueuer/README.md

         -   expect: json.key
             toBeEqualTo: csv[0].key

-It get's event better.
+It get's even better.
-Due its fantastic plugin architecture design, you can extend its default modules and use any of [these](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins) plugins or event [write your own](https://github.com/enqueuer-land/plugin-scaffold) to parse however you want.
+Due its fantastic plugin architecture design, you can extend its default modules and use any of [these](#plugins_list) plugins or event [write your own](https://github.com/enqueuer-land/plugin-scaffold) to parse however you want.
 The built-in modules for object parsers are: `json`, `yml`, `csv` and `file`.
 Run `$ nqr -e` to see available ones.